soundaryamp09/Emailspam-detector/README.md

 Machine learning model training and evaluation

 Dataset
 The dataset used for this project is a collection of labeled emails indicating whether they are spam or not.
-I have used Email.csv from kaggle
+I have used spam.csv from kaggle